 - What was the cause of your paraplegia?
 The insurance company will also want to know what the cause of your paraplegia was.
 This is because the less serious your disease condition, the more likely you could be to obtain a policy rating of medium substandard.

-- Do you take any medication for pain management?
-If so, what medication do you take and what is the dosage?
+- What type of medicine are you currently taking?
 The underwriters will want to know if you take any type of medication for pain, and if so, what the dosage(s) is / are.
 The need for medication to control pain could be a sign of an additional complication such as a spinal injury.

 - Where is the location of your spinal injury?
 Knowing where your spinal injury is will help the underwriters in knowing the severity of it.
 For example, the higher the injury, the more serious it usually is – and the more likely an applicant is to obtain either a severe substandard policy rating or possibly even a decline.